-Sunnyside Soft developed three Apple II games, Dragon’s Keep, Troll’s Tale and Bop-A-Bet.
+Sunnyside Soft developed three Apple II titles, Dragon’s Keep, Troll’s Tale and Bop-A-Bet.
 Ken and Roberta Williams of Sierra On-Line liked the games and how they looked and got the rights to publish them in 1983.

 As we all probably know Al Lowe started working at Sierra On-Line and had great succes with the Leisure Suit Larry series, Sierra’s Disney adventure The Black Cauldron and of course later on Freddy Pharkas (just to name a few).
 Al Ended up working for Sierra for 16 years.